 - Almond Flour – You will need blanched almond flour, which is more finely ground than almond meal.
+This works better in my favorite almond flour baking recipes.
+(Hello, almond flour banana muffins 🤩)

-- Banana – Adds moisture and sweetness, but if you are looking for a low carb recipe, omit banana and replace with 1/2 cup unsweetened applesauce.
+- Banana – Adds moisture and sweetness, but if you’d rather omit the banana, replace with 1/2 cup unsweetened applesauce.

 - Milk or non-dairy milk, such as almond milk or coconut milk